Michael Jackson: The Experience: Nintendo DS

-The Nintendo DS version features gameplay similar to Elite Beat Agents.
-In this version, there is a cartoon version of Michael Jackson on the top screen and the player follows along by tapping the bottom screen with the stylus to the rhythm of the music.
+The Nintendo DS shows is a cartoon version of Jackson on the top screen, and the player follows along by tapping the bottom screen with the stylus to the rhythm of the music.

-The DS version was also notable for an anti-piracy measure that will freeze the game and replace the audio with the sound of vuvuzelas (popularized by the South Africans in World Cup 2010) if the game is detected as an unauthorized copy.
+The DS version is notable for an anti-piracy measure that will freeze the game and replace the audio with the sound of vuvuzelas (popularized by the South Africans in World Cup 2010) if the game is detected as an unauthorized copy.

 PlayStation Portable

-In the PlayStation Portable version, the player follows Michael by pressing the action buttons when it hits the circle.
+In the PlayStation Portable version, the player follows Jackson by pressing the action buttons when it hits the circle.
 The gameplay style and songs are the same as the DS version, but there are more songs than the DS version of the game, such as "Will You Be There" and "Rock with You".
-There is still the Show Time part of each song, but when the player spins a wheel to light up Michael's stage, it is replaced with the screen telling the player to press the L and R buttons as fast as possible.
+There is still the Show Time part of each song, but when the player spins a wheel to light up the stage, it is replaced with the screen telling the player to press the L and R buttons as fast as possible.